Black Holes Thermodynamics in a new kind of Noncommutative Geometry: Abstract

 \section{Abstract}

-In this paper, we will analyze noncommutative deformation of the Schwarzschild black holes and Kerr black holes.
-We will perform our analysis by relating the commutative and the noncommutative metrics using an Moyal product.
-We will also analyze the thermodynamics of these noncommutative black hole solutions.
-We will explicitly derive expression for the corrected entropy and temperature of these black hole solutions.
+Motivated by the energy dependent metric in gravity's rainbow, we will propose a new kind of energy dependent noncommutative geometry.
+It will be demonstrated that like gravity's rainbow, this new noncommutative geometry is described by an energy dependent metric.
+We will analyse the effect of this noncommutative deformation on the Schwarzschild black holes and Kerr black holes.
+We will perform our analysis by relating the commutative and this new energy dependent noncommutative metrics using an energy dependent Moyal star product.
+We will also analyze the thermodynamics of these new noncommutative black hole solutions.
+We will explicitly derive expression for the corrected entropy and temperature for these black hole solutions.
+It will be demonstrated that for these deformed solutions black remnants cannot form.
+This is because these correction increase rather than reduce the temperature of the black holes.